Building Real-Time Chat

 Initially, I built my React site with Vite to benefit from fast development speeds, simplified setup, and compatibility with TypeScript.
 Starting with the basics, I created a functional and minimal site that allowed me to explore React's component-based structure, state management, and simple user interactions.
 Vite's zero-config setup was a great advantage, allowing me to start coding immediately with hot-reloading and seamless builds.

 The goal with this update was to connect my site to PromptSpark, a tool I built to provide custom prompts for applications.
-I wanted a chat bot experience with PromptSpark varriants.
+I wanted a chat bot experience with PromptSpark variants.
 To achieve this, I leveraged the existing SignalR hub created to facilitate two-way communication between users and the PromptSpark system.
-SignalR’s integration allows for real-time prompt suggestions and dynamic responses, creating a more interactive user experience.
+SignalR's integration allows for real-time prompt suggestions and dynamic responses, creating a more interactive user experience.

 By building on the foundation of my original site, I could focus on integrating these new features without needing a major overhaul.
 I took advantages of modular development with React and showcased the power of TypeScript and Vite for rapid development, even as requirements grow.

 I started with my Portfolio project using Vite for fast development builds, along with TypeScript and React.
-For this effor, I needed to add integration with SignalR for real-time messaging and `react-markdown` for rendering Markdown content.
+For this effort, I needed to add integration with SignalR for real-time messaging and `react-markdown` for rendering Markdown content.

 npm install @microsoft/signalr react-markdown

-Connecting to SignalR for Real-Time Messaging
+Connecting to SignalR

 One of the first tasks was configuring SignalR to enable real-time, two-way communication between the server and the client.
 In my `Chat.tsx` file, I created a `HubConnection` to connect to the server and added an event listener to receive messages in real time.